eraltafs/triveous/readme.md

 ### Authentication

-The API uses JSON Web Tokens (JWT) for authentication.
     When a user registers or logs in successfully, a JWT token is generated and provided in the response.
-This token should be included in the Authorization header for secure access to protected endpoints.
+This token should be included in the header for secure access to protected endpoints.

-### Rate Limiting

-To prevent abuse and enhance security, the API implements rate limiting using the express-rate-limit middleware.
-This limits the number of requests from an IP address within a specific time window.

 ## Endpoints

-### User Routes
+### User Endpoints

+`Create a new user account`

 #### POST /register

-Register a new user.

 **Request Body:**